chester673/chester673/README.md

 - 👋 Hi, I’m @chester673
 - 👀 I’m interested in crypto
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on forex
-- 📫 How to reach me ...
+- 📫 How to reach me ya015966@gmail.com

 <!---
 chester673/chester673 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.